UFC 258: Usman vs. Burns | Event Profile, Full Results & Legacy

 Were Usman and Burns really training partners?

 Yes.
 Both fighters trained at Sanford MMA in Florida and had been close friends for years.
 They had been part of each other's title-fight preparation in earlier bouts.
-UFC 258 was an unusual matchup in that regard — the two had to publicly transition from friendship to rivalry for fight week.
-After the fight, both men embraced and Burns returned to training with Usman at Sanford within weeks.
-The friendship was maintained throughout.
+After the fight, both men embraced and Burns returned to training with Usman within weeks.

 Why did Burns hurt Usman in round one?